Fiji–India relations: History

-The President of India Droupadi Murmu and Speaker of the Parliament of Fiji Naiqama Lalabalavu at Parliament of Fiji, August 06, 2024.
+The President of India Droupadi Murmu and Speaker of the Parliament of Fiji Ratu Naiqama Lalabalavu at the Parliament of Fiji, August 06, 2024.

 On 15 August 2005, Prime Minister Laisenia Qarase said that the Government of India had loaned F$86 million for the upgrading of Fiji's sugar mills, which would be completed in time for the 2007-2008 crushing season.
 This was to enable Fiji to diversify its sugar industry into bio-fuels.
 Indian High Commissioner Ajay Singh said that his country had also offered technical expertise with the restructuring of the industry.
 He was speaking at the India National Day celebrations in Suva.

 Following the military coup of 5 December 2006, the Indian Government policy was to engage with Fiji's interim administration rather than isolate the country.

 At the second summit of the Pacific Islands countries, held in Jaipur in August 2015, Prime Minister Narendra Modi announced plans to open a space research and satellite monitoring station in Fiji.
 The station will enable India the capability to track satellites independently.
 India previously relied on the United States and Australia to assist it with monitoring its satellites over the Pacific.